Appalachian Trail • 2197.4 miles

 Explore

-The southernmost section of the Appalachian Trail, about 240 miles from Springer Mountain to the northern end of the Great Smoky Mountains National Park.
-This includes all of the Georgia section, and the southern section of North Carolina.
-The highest point on the AT, Clingman’s Dome, is located in the Smoky Mountains in this section.
+This 241.8-mile southernmost section of the Appalachian Trail goes from the southern terminus of the AT at Springer Mountain in Georgia, to the northern end of the Great Smoky Mountains National Park in North Carolina.
+The highest point on the Appalachian Trail, Clingman’s Dome, is located in the Smoky Mountains in this section.

 $9.99